-As 2022 unravels, and we all embark on New Year resolutions, perhaps a pelvic health improvement plan should be part of our plan for improved health.
+As the year unravels, and we all embark on New Year resolutions, perhaps a pelvic health improvement plan should be part of our plan for improved health.
 Often left behind in anatomy education, medical visits, and overall health awareness and articles, it’s time the pelvic floor muscle was center stage and a part of our daily routine.
 Understanding this part of our anatomy may be mysterious, daunting, or even just a brand new experience.
 This article suggests 3 tips to enhance your pelvic health in 2022 after explaining some basics about the muscle, what it does, and where it’s been all our lives.

 What is the pelvic floor?